 The parks are very special and unique, and word is spreading.
 We have seen visitor numbers double in both parks since 2008, with almost 5.5 million annual visits a year to Richmond Park, 2.4 million to Bushy Park and 4.8 million to Greenwich Park at our last count.
 Numerous studies have shown that being outside in green space can elevate mood and improve health, and we are proud that more and more visitors are choosing these parks as a place to unwind.

-As well as helping visitors brush up on their nature and history knowledge, the Volunteer Rangers will raise awareness of wildlife protection issues, such as the importance of not disturbing skylark nests or getting too close to the deer in Richmond and Bushy Parks.
+As well as helping visitors brush up on their nature and history knowledge, the Volunteer Rangers will raise awareness of wildlife protection issues in Richmond and Bushy Parks, such as the importance of not disturbing skylark nests or getting too close to the deer.
 Aside from being dangerous, getting closer than the recommended 50 metres can stress the deer, and lead to females giving birth later in the year when it’s harder for their young to thrive.

 Educate, not enforce